commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 CTP_SCOPES=your_scopes
 `

+### Setting up example code

-Create a new file called `project.js` in this directory and add the following code:
+Create a new file called `project.js` in the project directory and add the following code:
 ```js
   const { createClient } = require('@commercetools/sdk-client')
   const { createAuthMiddlewareForClientCredentialsFlow } = require('@commercetools/sdk-middleware-auth')